 - Choose a programming language that you’re good at

-- Classify problems based on patterns and use patterns to go about solving new problems
+- Classify problems based on patterns, then devise solutions based on those patterns and use them when solving new problems

 - Practice a good number of coding problems